512 Inclement Weather / Emergency Closing Procedures

 Authority to Close the University

-The authority and responsibility for closing, in whole or in part, any or all of the University due to a condition or situation where, upon assessment or review, such closure is warranted, rests with the President or designate.
+The authority and responsibility for closing, in whole or in part, the University due to a condition or situation where, upon assessment or review, such closure is warranted, rests with the President or designate.
 In the event the President or designate cannot be reached, the responsibility for closing the University shall rest with the next reachable officer in the following sequence:

 - Provost and Vice-President (Academic)

 - Director, or Designate Campus Safety Office (CSO)

 Although these procedures have been developed primarily for closings as a result of inclement weather conditions, these procedures will also be followed in the event of any other conditions or situations that require the closing or evacuation of the University.

 While every effort will be made to conduct thorough consultations before a closing decision is made, some consultations included in this policy may not occur in the interest of a speedy and efficient decision for public safety.

 When meteorological information indicates the potential for inclement weather, the Director, Campus Safety Office will contact the Registrar and the Vice-Provost (Student Affairs) to both inform them of the impending weather and to determine if there are any key campus activities that could be affected should a closure occur.
 This information will be provided by the Director, Campus Safety Office to the Vice-President (Finance and Operations) during the decision-making consultative process.